At an Airbnb? You might be on camera, whether you like it or not

 Caught on camera

-But even Airbnb cameras that are disclosed by hosts can catch renters by surprise.
-Paige Blair, 45, a performance coach from Tampa, Florida, was traveling by herself and checked in late to her Airbnb rental.
-After partially undressing for bed, she went to check on the coffee machine situation.
+It was the business trip booked through Airbnb that got too personal for Paige Blair, a 45-year-old performance coach from Tampa, Florida.

-"I turned to leave the kitchen and there was a camera," Blair said.
-"Suddenly, every little tiny pinhole and every piece of sheetrock looked like a camera to me."
+"I turned to leave the kitchen and there was a camera," she told NBC News.

-When she read the listing, it had mentioned cameras in the hallway pointed at the door and “common spaces,” but she didn’t understand that might include the kitchen.
-When Blair took issue, the host apologized and said the security system wasn’t on when guests were there.
+She found not one, but two cameras inside the home she thought she was alone in.

-But Blair said she felt unsafe about the possibility of “rogue voyeurism,” so she left early and got a refund.
+"Suddenly every little tiny pin hole and every piece of sheet rock looked like a camera to me," said Blair.

 NBC News spoke with the homeowner, Aaron, an information technology professional from Indianapolis, Indiana, who asked that his last name be withheld for privacy reasons.